“My memoir is 270,000 words long.”

 This is another common question, and for most writers it should be easy to answer by using a “word count” feature in your writing tool.

-If you’re writing in Microsoft Word or Google Docs, “word count” is an option under “Tools.”
+If you’re writing in Microsoft Word,”word count” is an option under “Tools.”
+Prefer something different?
+Here’s how to find word count in Google Docs.
 You can also track word count in Scrivener.

 The average single-spaced document typed in 12-point font contains about 500 words per page, but that can vary pretty drastically depending on your formatting.